Last updated on May 9th, 2023.

 - D = Preston Mill

-The coastline, in particular, is absolutely glorious and rivals any other stretch of coast in the country with stretches of golden sand running along the seafront from the Edinburgh suburban town of Musselburgh all the way to Dunbar in the east.
+The coastline, in particular, is absolutely stunning, with stretches of golden sand running along the seafront from the suburban town of Musselburgh all the way to Dunbar.
+Meanwhile, heading inland will take visitors to the Lammermuir Hills and a number of nature reserves, like Woodhall Dean.

 Prestonpans